 Q: When is the City going to repave or fix the curbs and gutters on my street?

 A: The City's capital budget includes projects to repair streets, sidewalks, curbs & gutters.
 Funding for these projects is limited and streets compete for funding Citywide.
 We typically repave three to five miles each year.

 Q. Where does the City's water come from?

 A. The City receives its water from multiple sources including the Colorado River, Northern California, the Metropolitan Water District (MWD) and local sources ground water.
 Torrance is continually seeking to diversify its water sources.

 Q. Is the City's water safe to drink?

 A. The City adheres to the California Department of Health Services regulations.
-The City regularly take water samples for bacteriological testing to make sure the water is safe for drinking.
+This means the City regularly tests its water to make sure the water is safe for drinking.

 Q. Is there fluoride in the City's water?

-A. There is naturally occuring fluoride in water.
+A. There is naturally occurring fluoride in water.
 Beginning in late November, 2007, our primary water supplier, Metropolitan Water District of Southern California (MWD), started adding supplemental fluoride to reach the optimum level of 0.8 parts per million (ppm) for preventing tooth decay.
 Currently, the MWD furnishes approximately 85% of municipal drinking water supplies.
-Click here for a .pdf fact sheet on water fluoridation or go to www.mwdh2o.com/fluoridation/index.html .
+Click here for a .pdf fact sheet on water fluoridation.